michaelrbock/notes/books/designing-data-intensive-applications-part-1.md

 ### Formats for Encoding Data

-* The way data is represented in a program (as data structures) is different from when it is sent over the wire or written to a file.
+* The way data is represented in a program (as in-memory data structures) is different from when it is sent over the wire or written to a file.
-* Transforming data from in-memory to byte sequence is *encoding/serialization* and the reverse is *decoding/deserialization*.
+* Transforming data from in-memory to a byte sequence is *encoding/serialization* and the reverse is *decoding/deserialization*.

 #### JSON, XML, and Binary Variants